mikeireland/chronostar/README.md

 ### Data Preparation
-A list of viable parameters (with defaults) is listed in `readparam.update_data_defaults`
+A list of viable parameters (with defaults) is listed in `datatool.DEFAULT_PARS`
-An non-exhaustive list of data preparation parameters are listed here:
+A non-exhaustive list of data preparation parameters are listed here:
   - input_file: string or astropy table [default = ''] [required]

     (path to) an astropy table (stored as a fits file) with, at a